How ReUp leverages predictive modeling to improve student outcomes.

 Students with a medium likelihood of returning are a special group, as we’ve found this is where the human side of our coaching services can make all the difference in empowering a student to return and equipping them with the tools to succeed once back.

-And students with a high likelihood of returning to school are typically more prepared to return and have fewer obstacles in their way.
+And students with a high likelihood of returning to school are typically more prepared to return with fewer obstacles in their way.
 We’re able to prioritize them in our outreach for the closest academic term and place them on a faster support track with increased automation and lower human touch.

-It is through this inclusive and personalized approach that we’re able to support every student, while optimizing our service as a whole.
+It is through this inclusive and personalized approach that we’re able to support every student while optimizing our service as a whole.

 Timing can be hugely consequential when predicting human behavior.
-Each person has a unique set of factors at play in their lives that evolve and change over time, so when predictive models are only applied at a single point in time they typically under-perform.
+Each person has a unique set of factors at play in their lives that evolve and change over time, so when predictive models are only applied at a single point in time they typically underperform.

 To account for this, ReUp’s platform incorporates time itself as a variable in our models so that the predictions we make are as dynamic as people’s lives.
 This means that each day, all the students we serve receive a new set of predictions based on the latest data we have available.
 Thus, the actions we take to support students are up-to-date, which makes them far more accurate, useful, and effective.

 Our guiding principle here is to accelerate equity, not replicate inequity.
-Nationally, we know that 40% of Black adults and 31% of Latino adults have earned an associate degree or higher, compared to 56% of white adults, according to recent reports.
+Nationally, we know that 40% of Black adults and 31% of Latino adults have earned an associate degree or higher, compared to 56% of white adults, according to reports.
 Because of these equity gaps, we favor algorithms that are highly interpretable, rather than leveraging black-box methods that may be highly accurate but can’t be fully explained.
 We are unwilling to sacrifice our understanding of the individual for the potential of a marginal gain in performance.
 In other words, we know exactly which data points go into our models, how each is used to generate a prediction, and what that means for specific student groups.
 This transparent understanding allows us to better navigate our support of each student while reducing inequity.

 (Note: our entire platform is both NIST and FERPA compliant to ensure that all student data is protected and secure.)